polischuk/EasyEncryption/README.md

 # EasyEncryption
-Several encryption algorithms implemented in this project such as: AES, DES, AesThenHmac, MD5
+Several encryption algorithms implemented in this library such as: AES, DES, AesThenHmac, MD5, SHA1, SHA256

 ##Usage
 Install from the package manager console: